All Products

 1. Remotely connect to the ECS instance by referring to Connection methods, and run the following commands to access the file system.

 2. Run the following commands to access the file system.
-In the following commands, drive Z is the mount path of the file system.
-Replace the drive letter Z based on your business requirements.
+The following example assumes you mounted the file system to the Z: drive.
+Replace the drive letter if you used a different one.

 Z: